Isn’t this approach a bit naive? Just walking around praying and expecting that to achieve something?

 Isn’t this dangerous and imprudent?

 To be a Divine Will Missionary of Mercy is not dangerous.
 It is of course more risky than sitting in front of the television at home, but that is not what God made us for!
-The vast majority of crime on the streets that DWMoMs walk is between people who already know each other (often related to drugs or gangs), and occurs during the night time hours (whereas DWMoMs only operate during the day).
+The vast majority of crime on the streets that DWMoMs walk on is between people who already know each other (often related to drugs or gangs), and occurs during the night time hours (whereas DWMoMs only operate during the day).
 Furthermore, DWMoMs focus on busy streets with many pedestrians, where it is highly unlikely to be mugged.

 Some risk, of course, is involved.
 And how sad it is that we live in a world that insists that risk is fine if it is taken for the sake of pleasure or worldly ambition, but is absolutely wrong if taken for the Glory of God and the Salvation of Souls.
 Remember that you are not of the world.
 Remember how our Holy Father has implored us in his very Magisterium: